labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

       "cp $(inputs.protein.filepath) /outputs"
     ]
 ```
+If you're stuck, [send us an email](stewards@labdao.com) and we'll be happy to help puzzle it out with you.

 # Step 4: Specify container

 :::note

 For this guide, we assume that you already have access to a containerized version of the tool.
 If you want to make your own container, we’ll be adding a guide soon.
 In the meantime, [send us an email](stewards@labdao.com).

 :::

 First, locate your container URL.
 We recommend containers stored on DockerHub.